PombertLab/A2GB/README.md

 HOP50_01g00020  tr|A0A5B8MTR1|A0A5B8MTR1_9CHLO  65.7    895     299     3       42      932     26      916     2.5e-277        964.5
 ```

+##### Parsing the result of InterProScan 5 and DIAMOND searches

-Third, let's parse the output of the DIAMOND homology searches.
-Let's start by creating a simple list of all proteins queries, even those that returned no homology in DIAMOND searches.
+First, let's start by creating a simple list of all proteins queries, even those that returned no homology in InterProScan 5 and/or DIAMOND searches.
 We will use [get_queries.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_queries.pl) for this:
 ```Bash
 get_queries.pl $ANNOT/proteins.fasta